vippsas/vipps-ecom-api/vipps-ecom-api.md

 2. Vipps sends a `deeplink` URI as response to initiate payment.
 3. The merchant uses the URI to invoke the Vipps app.
 4. The Vipps user accepts or rejects the payment request.
-5. Vipps app redirects the end user to `fallBack` and sends callback to merchant.
+5. Once payment process is completed, Vipps app redirects to `fallBack`
-6. If the merchant does not receive callback from Vipps, it must confirm the order status from Vipps by calling [`GET:/ecomm/v2/payments/{orderId}/status`](https://vippsas.github.io/vipps-ecom-api/#/oneclick-payment-with-vipps-controller/getOrderStatusUsingGET).

 ### URL Validation